-22. DISPUTES: All disputes between the City and the Contractor arising out of or regarding this Agreement will be resolved by administrative hearing pursuant to the procedure established by Denver Revised Municipal Code, § 56-106(b)-(f).
-For the purposes of that procedure, the City official rendering a final determination shall be the Director as defined in this Agreement.
+22. DISPUTES: All disputes between the City and the Contractor arising out of or regarding this Agreement will be resolved by administrative hearing pursuant to the procedures established by the Denver Revised Municipal Code, § 56-106(b)-(f).
+For purposes of that procedure, the individual rendering a final determination shall be a hearing officer retained for that purpose by contract under City Charter.